Taymindis/atomic_hashtable/README.md

 ### What is pre-allocated value in the readme
-* it means the value must allocated memory before push.
-The buffer will keeping the same value until you pop out.
+* it means the value must allocate memory before put into the hashtable.
+The buffer will keeping the same value until you pop out and free it

 ### what is atomic_hash_read_node_fn in the readme